-Different glycol products may provide varying degrees of protection.
-Glycol products must be maintained properly in a heating system, or they may become ineffective.
+Different propylene glycol products may provide varying degrees of protection.
+Propylene glycol products must be maintained properly in a heating system, or they may become ineffective.
 Consult the glycol specifications, or the glycol manufacturer, for information about specific products, maintenance of solutions, and set up according to your particular conditions.

-The following manufacturers offer glycols, inhibitors, and anti foamants that are suitable for use in the unit.
+The following manufacturers offer propylene glycols, inhibitors, and anti foamants that are suitable for use in the unit.
 Please refer to the manufacturers instructions for proper selection and application.